Qovery/documentation/website/docs/using-qovery/interface/cli.md

   qovery [command]

 Available Commands:
   application  Manage applications
   auth         Log in to Qovery
+  cluster      Manage clusters
-  completion  Generate the autocompletion script for the specified shell console     Opens the application in Qovery Console in your browser container   Manage containers context     Manage CLI context cronjob     Manage cronjobs database    Manage databases env         Manage Environment Variables and Secrets environment Manage environments help        Help about any command lifecycle   Manage lifecycle jobs log         Print your application logs service     Manage services shell       Connect to an application container status      Print the status of your application token       Generate an API token upgrade     Upgrade Qovery CLI to latest version version     Print installed version of the Qovery CLI
+  completion   Generate the autocompletion script for the specified shell console      Opens the application in Qovery Console in your browser container    Manage containers context      Manage CLI context cronjob      Manage cronjobs database     Manage databases env          Manage Environment Variables and Secrets environment  Manage environments helm         Manage helms help         Help about any command lifecycle    Manage lifecycle jobs list-pods    List the pods of a service with their pods log          Print your application logs port-forward Port forward a port to an application container project      Manage Project service      Manage services shell        Connect to an application container status       Print the status of your application token        Generate an API token upgrade      Upgrade Qovery CLI to latest version version      Print installed version of the Qovery CLI

 Flags:
   -h, --help      help for qovery
+      --verbose   Verbose output

 Use "qovery [command] --help" for more information about a command.
 ```